weiyoung/weiyoung/README.md

 Final year Computer Science Student at UBC.

-Previous SDE intern at Amazon, BlackBerry, Diligent(Galvanize) and more!
+Previous SDE intern at Amazon, BlackBerry, Galvanize(now Diligent) and more!

 I'm a passionate, all-rounded software developer 💻 with experience in Frontend, Backend, and Mobile!